Code-Institute-Submissions/davidcalikes-mypse.ie/docs/TESTING.md

 * Can open footer links -- Footer links open in a new tab.

+Below is the testing table for the Enrolled Pupil Record page.

 | Logged in as | Can Access Logout | Can Access Home Page | Can Access About Page | Can Access User List | Can Access Edit Pupil Record | Can Access Delete Record Page | Can Open Footer Links (new tab) |
 |--------------|-------------------|----------------------|-----------------------|----------------------|------------------------------|-------------------------------|---------------------------------|